Ward Weaver III: Discovery

-On August 13, 2002, Weaver's stepson, Francis, called police claiming that Weaver had attempted to rape his nineteen-year-old girlfriend.
-When speaking to authorities, Francis suggested that his father had been involved in the murders of Pond and Gaddis.
+On August 13, 2002, Weaver's stepson, Francis, called police claiming that Weaver had attempted to rape his 19-year-old girlfriend.
+When speaking to authorities, Francis suggested that his stepfather had been involved in the murders of Pond and Gaddis.
 Weaver was arrested for the attempted sexual assault, and law enforcement subsequently initiated a warrant to investigate his property.
 Pond's stepmother, who had suspected Weaver in both disappearances, erected a sign next to the concrete slab on his property which read: "Dig Me Up."

 The FBI began a search of Weaver's property on South Beavercreek Road on August 24, 2002.
-That day, FBI agents discovered Gaddis's remains inside an empty microwave box in a storage shed behind Weaver's home.
-On August 25, the remains of Pond were unearthed from beneath the concrete slab in Weaver's backyard, where they had been stored in a 55-gallon barrel.
+That day, FBI agents discovered Gaddis' remains inside a microwave oven box in a storage shed behind Weaver's home.
+On August 25, the remains of Pond were unearthed from beneath the concrete slab in Weaver's backyard, where they had been buried in a 55-gallon barrel.